CMA Awards 2022: Everything you need to know for Country Music’s Biggest Night

 Eight special collaborations have been announced for the show:

-- “YOU’RE DRUNK, GO HOME” – Kelsea Ballerini featuring Kelly Clarkson and Carly Pearce
+- “YOU’RE DRUNK, GO HOME” by Kelsea Ballerini featuring Kelly Clarkson and Carly Pearce

-- “It’s Only Rock & Roll (But I Like It)” – Brothers Osborne with The War And Treaty
+- “It’s Only Rock & Roll (But I Like It)” by Brothers Osborne with The War And Treaty

-- “Great Balls of Fire” – Elle King with The Black Keys
+- “Great Balls of Fire” by Elle King with The Black Keys

-- “When Will I Be Loved” – Ashley McBryde joined by Brandy Clark, Caylee Hammack, Pillbox Patti, and John Osborne
+- “When Will I Be Loved” by Ashley McBryde, joined by Brandy Clark, Caylee Hammack, Pillbox Patti, and John Osborne

-- “You’ll Never Leave Harlan Alive” – Chris Stapleton with Patty Loveless
+- “You’ll Never Leave Harlan Alive” by Chris Stapleton with Patty Loveless

-- “Out In The Middle” – Zac Brown Band featuring Jimmie Allen and Marcus King
+- “Out In The Middle” by Zac Brown Band featuring Jimmie Allen and Marcus King

 Plus, you’ll hear performances from: